mit-han-lab/anycost-gan/README.md

 Currently, we provide the following pre-trained generators, encoders, and editing directions.
 We will add more in the future.

-For anycost generators, by default, we refer to the uniform setting.
+For Anycost generators, by default, we refer to the uniform setting.

 | config name                    | generator          | encoder            | edit direction     |
 | ------------------------------ | ------------------ | ------------------ | ------------------ |